 Once DNS propagation is completed, everything should work as it did in the old hosting location.
 Static HTML sites are far less complicated and leave few if any issues such as broken links to repair.

-When to Change the DNS Records at Your Domain Registrar
+When do I change the DNS Records at the Domain Registrar?

 You are ready to edit the DNS records at the point when you have;